Sword and sorcery: Origins

-Another influence was early fantasy fiction.
+Yet another influence was early fantasy fiction.
 This type of fiction includes the short stories of Lord Dunsany's such as "The Fortress Unvanquishable, Save for Sacnoth" (1910) and "The Distressing Tale of Thangobrind the Jeweller" (1911).
 These works of Dunsany's feature warriors who clash with monsters and wizards in realms of Dunsany's creation.
-Dunsany's work proved inspirational to C.L.
-Moore, Fritz Leiber, Jack Vance, and Karl Edward Wagner.
+Dunsany's work proved inspirational to C. L. Moore, Fritz Leiber, Jack Vance, and Karl Edward Wagner.
 The Worm Ouroboros (1922) by E. R. Eddison, a heroic romance written in a mock-archaic style, was an inspiration to later writers of sword and sorcery such as Leiber.
 The "Poictesme" novels of James Branch Cabell, such as Jurgen: A Comedy of Justice (1919), have been cited as a stimulus to early sword and sorcery writing.
 Cabell's novels depict picaresque exploits in imaginary lands, and were an influence on Leiber and Vance.
 A. Merritt's novels The Ship of Ishtar (1924) and Dwellers in the Mirage (1932) have also been cited as influences on sword and sorcery, as they feature men from the then-contemporary world being drawn into dangerous adventures involving swordplay and magic.
 All these authors influenced sword and sorcery for the plots, characters, and landscapes used.

 Also, many early sword and sorcery writers, such as Howard and Clark Ashton Smith, were influenced by the Middle Eastern tales of the Arabian Nights, whose stories of magical monsters and evil sorcerers were an influence on the genre-to-be.

 Sword and sorcery's frequent depictions of smoky taverns and fetid back alleys draw upon the picaresque genre; for example, Rachel Bingham notes that Fritz Leiber's city of Lankhmar bears considerable similarity to 16th century Seville as depicted in Miguel de Cervantes' tale "Rinconete y Cortadillo".

 Sword and sorcery proper only truly began in the pulp fantasy magazines, where it emerged from "weird fiction".
+Writers such as Edgar Allan Poe, Arthur Machen, Robert W. Chambers and H. P. Lovecraft wrote works of fiction which featured elements such as haunted edifices, sinister occultists and disturbing monsters.
+These "weird fiction" writers were read by the first generation of sword and sorcery authors, and elements from the "weird fiction" writers (such as the monstrous creatures) reappeared in the early works of sword and sorcery.
+Lovecraft's fiction (especially his "Dream Cycle" of Dunsany-inspired fantasy stories) was a source of particularly strong inspiration for the first generation of sword and sorcery writers.
 The magazine Weird Tales, which published Howard's Conan stories and C. L. Moore's Jirel of Joiry tales, as well as key influences like H. P. Lovecraft and Smith, was especially important.
-Lovecraft's fiction (especially his "Dream Cycle" of Dunsany-inspired fantasy stories) was a source of inspiration for the first generation of sword and sorcery writers.